pmqtt/pmq/README.md

 PMQ will be a high-performance, distributed MQTT message broker and message bus.

-PMQ implements the MQTT 3.1 and 3.1.1 specifiaction with qualaty of service 1.
+PMQ implements the MQTT 3.1, 3.1.1 specifiaction with qualaty of service 1 and shared subscription from MQTT 5

 ### Roadmap
 * REST API to configure and manage PMQ Message Broker